 What is Ablation Therapy?

-The catheter uses an energy source, such as radiofrequency energy (radio waves), cryothermy (intense cold), or laser energy (light waves), to create a lesion of scar tissue, called a conduction block, that stops the erratic electrical signals from traveling through the heart.
+Once Dr. Smith identifies the abnormal heart tissue behind your arrhythmia, he aims the catheter tips at the area of abnormal heart tissue.
+The catheter uses an energy source to create a lesion of scar tissue.
+This is called a conduction block, which stops the erratic electrical signals from traveling through the heart.

 Dr. Smith Performing Cardiac Ablation

 What is the success rate for ablation therapy?

 The success of ablation therapy can vary depending on particular arrhythmia.
 But Dr. Smith has a success rate of over 90 percent when typically using radiofrequency ablation.
 Cardiac ablation is now a popular and the preferred treatment for many types of rapid heartbeats.

 Cardiac ablation is a successful, safe procedure.
 It has a very low risk of complications.
 Most patients can return home after the procedure (we’ll first monitor your heart rate for a few hours).
 Patients can resume normal activities in just a few days, and the procedure involves little or no discomfort.

 For more information on ablation therapy and to see if this is the right treatment for you, call 205.510.5000 to schedule a consultation with Dr. Macy C. Smith.
 Dr. Smith serves Birmingham, AL and surrounding areas.